The 2009 Cougars had a big problem.

 And he dropped it.

 The ball lay on the turf for what felt like an hour.
-Tim Monroe, lined up at the spot to the right of Turner, ran to where the ball was kicked when he saw the ball squirt behind him.
+Tim Monroe, lined up at the spot to Turner’s right, ran to where the ball was kicked when he saw the ball squirt behind him.
 He turned around, still on his feet, and picked it up in the scrum.
 He tries to advance it but is tackled.
 Somehow, someway, the Cougars are still alive.

 The Final Drive